 Yup, another competition!
 Now that's the Oink! postal address, not Crash's, so I can only assume (hopefully correctly) we'll find out what the winning entry was at some later point in the run of the regular comic.
 I'll keep you posted.
 I'm sure you're on the edge of your seat.

 Banx was another to contribute to this special, though it seems like a more natural fit for Burp to appear here as we've had a lot of science fiction elements already by this stage.
 Here though he's treated to a page and a half and in full colour too.
 The colour only makes me miss his internal organs though and there's no sign of the pet specimen from Uranus.
 Maybe not suitable for Crash?
 Anyway, it's still a good one for fans of the Smelly Alien from Outer Space:

-In case you're interested in trying to track down this issue, it also contains strips from Horace (Ugly Face) Watkins, Harry the Head, Billy Bang and Mr Big Nose.
-Also this little treat from Haldane's Hugo the Hungry Hippo which made me smile:
+In case you're interested in tracking down this issue, it also contains strips from Horace (Ugly Face) Watkins, Harry the Head, Billy Bang and Mr Big Nose, as well as this little treat from Haldane's Hugo the Hungry Hippo which made me smile:

 Complete with cassette covers which had nothing to do with what was on screen, just like a lot of games back then (but none for Little Frank's game, naturally) one is basically a game which would randomly select a point on the screen and you had to use your cursor to find it in a trial-and-error fashion.
 The other, even more basically, was a linear romantic story (it was a game for girls you see, according to Frank) where all you'd do is hit a key to read the next line and it'd give you a couple of choices to get slightly different compliments about what a nice young woman you are.